Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 You'll need a streaming device that supports Atmos passthrough — Apple TV 4K, Fire TV Stick 4K Max, or Nvidia Shield.

 Maybe not, if you mainly watch news and sitcoms.
-A good 5.1 system or premium soundbar will serve you well.
+A good 5.1 system or premium soundbar serves you just as well.

-The sweet spot for NYC apartments: A 5.1.2 system with upfiring speakers, or the Sonos Arc + Era 300 setup.
-Height effects, no permanent modifications, and a system you can take with you when you move.
+The sweet spot for NYC apartments: a 5.1.2 setup with upfiring speakers, or the Sonos Arc + Era 300 system.
+Height effects, no permanent modifications, and a setup you can take when you move.

 Yes.
-The Sonos Arc, Samsung HW-Q990D, and JBL Bar 1300 all deliver convincing Atmos from a soundbar.
+The Sonos Arc, Samsung HW-Q990D, and JBL Bar 1300 all deliver convincing Atmos.
 Add wireless surrounds for the full effect.
-In a NYC apartment with 8-9 foot ceilings, soundbar Atmos works surprisingly well.
+In a NYC apartment with 8–9 foot ceilings, soundbar Atmos works surprisingly well.

-The minimum is 5.1.2 — five speakers, one sub, two height channels (8 total pieces).
-A 7.1.4 system uses 12.
+The minimum is 5.1.2 — five speakers, one sub, two height channels (eight total pieces).
+A 7.1.4 system uses twelve.
 For most NYC apartments, 5.1.2 or a soundbar-based system is the practical maximum.

-Height speakers are typically quieter than surround speakers, so they're unlikely to add problems beyond what a normal surround system causes.
-The subwoofer is the real neighbor issue — isolation pads, careful placement, and the receiver's night mode are your best tools.
+Height speakers are typically quiet, so they're unlikely to add problems beyond what a normal surround system causes.
+The subwoofer is the real neighbor concern — isolation pads, careful placement, and night mode are your best tools.

 No. Atmos is an audio format.
 Your TV just needs to pass the signal to your receiver or soundbar via HDMI ARC or eARC.
-Most TVs from the last 5 years support this.
+Most TVs from the last five years support this.

 We install complete Atmos systems across all five boroughs and northern NJ — from soundbar setups in studio apartments to full 7.1.4 systems in dedicated theater rooms.
-We handle speaker placement, wiring, calibration, and acoustic treatment.
-All pricing includes labor and equipment.
+Speaker placement, wiring, calibration, and acoustic treatment all handled.

-See our Home Theatre service for details, or book your installation — tell us about your space and we'll recommend the right Atmos configuration for your room and budget.
+See our Home Theatre service for details, or book your installation — tell us about your space and we'll recommend the right Atmos configuration for your room.